 Farm Tours for Groups

 For groups of ten or more, we offer Farm Tours by appointment Monday thru Friday, May thru October.
 Tours are both educational and fun!
 There is a fee of $5 per person, with children two and under being free.
 Contact us or give us a call at (419) 529-8152 to schedule.
-Appointments are confirmed with payment here on our website, or by phone.

 Schedule a Farm Tour for your school, church, scout troop, 4-H Club, civic organization, Garden Club, Mother’s Club, guild, family, or group of friends.
 There is something quite peaceful about alpacas.
 Undoubtedly you will experience a calmness while you are here, and probably learn something too!